expede/varsig/README.md

 # Abstract

-> [!abstract]
-> Varsig is a [multiformat][Multiformats] for describing signatures over IPLD data and raw bytes in a way that preserves information about the payload and canonicalization information.
+Varsig is a [multiformat][Multiformats] for describing signatures over IPLD data and raw bytes in a way that preserves information about the payload and canonicalization information.

 # Introduction